-Community make their local park a better place to be
+Community in Hull makes their local park a better place to be

 Working in partnership with the community, we listen to their voices and ideas and strive to turn ideas into reality, to create a place where everyone feels safe, families can grow, and memories are made.